Special Education Cover Letter: Example and Writing Tips

 What to Include in Your Cover Letter

 - Within the third paragraph, you can talk a little about your character.
-Express what kind of team member you will be with the other faculty, how you work with students as individuals and how you plan to communicate with the student’s families.
+Express what kind of team member you will be with the other faculty, how you work with students as individuals, and how you plan to communicate with the student’s families.
+You may want to talk about your patience with students, your professionalism with peers and families, and similar attributes in this paragraph.

 Special Education Teacher Cover Letter